 Scotland vs England: Family Benefits Compared

 A side-by-side comparison of the benefits available to families in Scotland vs England.
-Why Scottish families receive over £25,000 more support over a child's life.
+Why Scottish families receive over £25,000 more support over

 The headline number you’ll see quoted is this: Scottish families get over £25,000 more support than equivalent English families over a child’s lifetime.
 It’s a number that deserves scrutiny — and when you add it up carefully, it checks out.
 Here’s the honest comparison, benefit by benefit.